DrDeke/dte_plan_analyzer/README.md

 # How to use
 1. Download exactly one year's worth of your electric usage data from dteenergy.com in CSV format
-2. Use a text editor to delete the first line in the downloaded CSV file
-3. Run the script with the CSV file as the argument
+2. Run the script with the CSV file as the argument
-4. The results will be printed to standard output
+3. The results will be printed to standard output

 # Rates and Assumptions
 * All rate information was taken from [this rate sheet](https://newlook.dteenergy.com/wps/wcm/connect/23195474-a4d1-4d38-aa30-a4426fd3336b/WholeHouseRateOptions.pdf?MOD=AJPERES&CACHEID=23195474-a4d1-4d38-aa30-a4426fd3336b) as accessed on 9 February 2021.